CS2103AUG2016-W09-C3/main/docs/UserGuide.md

 > * This action is irreversible.

 **Example**
 > * Having displayed all tasks, you want to remove the one in the second position.
-Simply run the following command:
 >   `tasks`<br>
     `delete 2`<br>
 > * After retrieving all work related tasks, you want to delete the first one.
-Simply run the following command:
 > * `find work`<br>
     `delete 1`<br>
     Deletes the 1st task in the results of the `find` command.